ory/docs/docs/kratos/concepts/email-sms.md

 ## Mail courier

-Ory Kratos processes email dispatch using a mail courier worker, which must run as a singleton in order to process the mail queue correctly.
+Ory Kratos processes email dispatch using a mail courier worker, which must run as a singleton in order to process the mail queue.
 It can be run as a background worker on a single-instance Kratos setup or as a distinct singleton foreground worker in multi-instance deployments.